git-pull/tao-of-tmux/manuscript/04-server.md

 {language=shell, line-numbers=off}
     $ tmux list-clients

-There commands in practice are rather rare.
+These commands in practice are rather rare.
 As well as the other `list-` commands for that matter.
 But they are part of the tools that make tmux highly scriptable should you want to get creative.
 You can learn more about that in [formats](#formats).